Adam-yni/gfn/README.md

 ## 2. Training the PRM

 ### 2.1 Finetuning
 Now that the dataset is ready, we can train our chosen LLM to become a PRM using the script available in the `/PRM_FineTuning` directory.
 To meet our requirement of evaluating steps with scores ranging between 0 and 1, we replace the default loss function used by the Transformers trainer (MSE Loss) with BCE Loss, which is better suited to our problem.
-This training process transforms a language model into a specialized PRM.
 ```bash
 python PRM_Finetuning.py --model "your_model" --dataset "your_dataset"
 ```